 As required by law, students with disabilities must receive appropriate accommodations.
 Issues related to this topic must be negotiated and delineated.
 Which entity covers the cost of accommodations?
-Whose criteria determine the need for accommodations (school district or community college)?
+Whose criteria determine the need for accommodations (K-12 or CC)?
 Providing these details in the agreement helps avoid difficult situations that, while rare, occasionally do arise.